 - There is plenty of RV parking – they have a whole separate lot for RV’s.
 It is a walk to get from the parking lot to the ticket office so plan at least an extra 10 minutes to walk from your car to the ticket window.

-The Glacier Skywalk is a walkway with a glass bottom that extends out over the valley!
-On the walk to get to the Skywalk, you can grab a free audio tour and learn about the history or the Skywalk, the animals, and the area.
+The Columbia Icefield Skywalk is a walkway with a glass bottom that extends out over the valley!
+On the walk to get to the Skywalk, there are pictures and information you can read to learn more about the area.

 Once you get to the Skywalk take a deep breath and step out on the platform.
 If you are afraid of heights don’t look down!
 Actually I do recommend looking down – it is cool to see the rushing water below you and then looking out you get an amazing view of the mountains and glaciers.

-This can be a quick trip if you just get off the bus and go to the walkway or it could take an hour or so if you do the full audio tour.
+This can be a quick trip if you just get off the bus and go to the walkway or it could take an hour or so if you take your time.

 Planning your trip:

 There are so many amazing attractions in Banff national park it can be hard to pick what to do!
 Banff is Canada’s first national park and hosts the Banff upper hot springs.
 And offers amazing exploring in the Canadian Rocky Mountains.
 There is also the Bow falls, mountain biking and some great winter activities.